thenoursehorse/risb/docs/how-to/kweight.md

 ## Smearing method

 There are three smearing functions implemented.
+Below $\xi$ is an energy and
-Below $\xi$ is the energies minus the chemical potential $\mu$.
+$\mu$ is the chemical potential.

 ```python
 kweight = SmearingKWeight(...,